Martin slams helps Tigers send Orioles to 6th straight loss

-Jordan Zimmermann (1-0) gave up four runs and seven hits in 5 1/3 innings, allowing two home runs to Manny Machado and one to Chris Davis.
-Zimmermann was pitching for the first time since being hit in the jaw by a line drove off the bat of Cleveland's Jason Kipnis on April 11.
+Jordan Zimmermann (1-0) gave up four runs, seven hits and two walks in 5 1/3 innings.

+"I felt good, other than the first two homers," Zimmermann said.
+"I threw Davis a fastball that leaked back over the plate, and Machado hit a slider that I didn't get out far enough."

-Alex Cobb (0-2) made his second start after signing a $57 million, four-year contract in spring training and his ERA rose to 15.43.
-He allowed seven runs — five earned — and 10 hits in 3 1/3 innings.
+Alex Cobb (0-2) gave up seven runs — five earned — and 10 hits in 3 1/3 innings.
+Cobb, who didn't sign until March 21, has a 15.43 ERA after two starts for Baltimore, allowing 20 hits in seven innings.

-Machado had four RBIs for the Orioles, who were outhit 18-14 in the game and outscored 23-15 in the three-game sweep.
+"This is tough, because I feel like I'm still a little behind where everyone else is," he said.
+"I came here and now I'm putting them behind the 8-ball."

 Victor Martinez hit an RBI single in the first, but Davis put Baltimore ahead with a two-run homer in the second, his sixth hit and fourth homer in 10 career at-bats against Zimmermann.